310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Chiaki %}
 Oh, don’t be like that!
-I’m sure you two will learn the beauty of Sentai figurines after a thorough look at my buddy!
+I’m sure you two will learn the beauty of Sentai figures after a thorough look at my buddy!
 {% endbubble %}

 {% bubble Midori %}